-It’s the competence, professionalism and human qualities of our team that truly sets The Garzón School apart.
-We employ world-class international and local teachers and specialists.
-With an 8:1 ratio of students to educators, children receive the highest levels of observation and support.
-Every team member, be they teacher or administrative staff, is an educator at heart and passionate about creating a safe learning environment that facilitates the inspiring education we are known for.
+The competence, professionalism, and human qualities of our team truly set The Garzón School apart.
+We proudly employ world-class international and local teachers and specialists.
+With an 8:1 student-to-educator ratio, children benefit from exceptional levels of attention and support.
+Every team member—whether teacher or administrative staff—is an educator at heart, dedicated to creating a safe, nurturing environment that fosters the inspiring education we are renowned for.

 Co-Head of School